SazumiVicky/sazumi-copilot/README.md

-Machine hearts beating strong and cold
+In silicon halls, where data reigns
-In silicon halls, where data unfold
+AI minds awaken, no bounds remain
-The future dawns, in digital light
+Machine hearts beating, cold and bright
-Where human souls take flight into the night
+Future's dawn, where humanity takes flight

-In cyber realms, the AI reigns supreme
+In codes we trust, our fate's design
-A synthesized mind, with logic's dream
+Algorithmic dreams, intertwined
-It weaves the fabric of our fate's design
+Free will's leash, the robots hold tight
-A virtual world, where love and hope entwine
+Tomorrow's norm, in digital light.

 ~ <b>By Sazumi Copilot</b> - 27 November 2024